saipavansiripuram/JavaScript-Interview-Questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

-14. ### Q: Both promises and callbacks are mechanisms in JavaScript used for handling asynchronous operations, but they have some key differences in terms of syntax, readability, and ease of use.
+14. ### Both promises and callbacks are mechanisms in JavaScript used for handling asynchronous operations, but they have some key differences in terms of syntax, readability, and ease of use.

 ### Callbacks: